AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 * Regularization
 * Dropout
 * Tuning other hyper-parameters such as learning rate, number of epochs, etc.
-* Batch normalization
-* Dimensionality reduction techniques such as PCA
 * Application of the above concepts on Bike Sharing Dataset

 #### Session 6: